lambdasec/lambdasec.github.io/projects.md

 Some projects we are working on ...

+## AutoFix

+A tool that combines static analysis with large language models (LLMs) to automatically scan and fix vulnerabilities.
+It uses the Semgrep static analyzer and the SantaFixer LLM, you can check it out [here.](https://github.com/lambdasec/autofix)

 ## Botwall4J

 A botwall for Java web applications that helps prevent automated threats like content scraping, brute force login attempts, false clicks etc. It is implemented as a Java servlet filter you can check it out [here.](https://github.com/lambdasec/botwall4j)